thinkgrid-labs/taladb/docs/guide/web.md

+---
+title: Web Guide — Browser / WASM
+description: Use TalaDB in the browser with WebAssembly and OPFS persistent storage via a SharedWorker.
+Works with Vite, Next.js, and any modern bundler.
+---

 # Web (Browser / WASM)

 TalaDB runs in the browser as a WebAssembly module compiled from the same Rust core used on every other platform.
 Persistent storage is provided by the [Origin Private File System](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) (OPFS) via a SharedWorker.